UBCO-COSC-499-Summer-2023/project-3-a-automating-database-question-generation-automating-db-q-gen-marking-team-a/README.md

 2. Follow directions found at that repository.

+# Relational Algebra and SQL Assessments and Questions

+## Creating New Questions

+All questions are represented by a folder within the `databaseCourse/questions` directory.
+In order to create a new Relational Algebra or SQL question, a new folder must be created within the `question` directory or one of its subdirectories.
+The question's folder must contain the following files: `info.json` and `question.html`.
+Optionally the question's folder may have a `clientFilesQuestion` directory which contains resources, such as images, used for the question.
+For more information, see the [PrairieLearn documentation](https://prairielearn.readthedocs.io).
+Randomly generated questions are handled differently than normal static questions.
+A random question's `question.html` file is empty aside from a single set of tags: `<pl-relax-element>` for Relational Algebra questions and `<pl-sql-element>` for SQL questions.
+Unlike a static question which stores texts and creates elements within various HTML tags, randomly generated questions create and load their text when the page is loaded. *To specify the parameters for random question, use variables in the HTML tag.*
+Relational Algebra and SQL have several shared parameters and unique parameters.
+All parameters have a default value should they not be specified.

+### Shared Question Parameters

+`random`, *boolean* (false): Specifies whether the question will be randomly generated or static.
+`maxGrade`, **TODO**
+`markerFeedback`, **TODO**
+`expectedOutput`, *boolean* (false): if true, then the question will display the query's result to the student. *Only applicable for Relational Algebra questions and SQL SELECT questions*.
+Warning: for complex relational algebra questions, this can lead to a timeout on load; the time taken to execute the query to obtain the feedback may exceed PrairieLearn's timeout limit.
+This is not an issue for SQL questions due to SQL query execution time.
+`canRegenerate`, *boolean* (true): if true, then if the question's query output were to produce zero rows then a new question is generated; this guarantees the query produces at least one row. *Only applicable for Relational Algebra questions and SQL SELECT questions*.
+Warning: for complex relational algebra questions, this can lead to a timeout on load; the time taken to execute the query to obtain a valid question may exceed PrairieLearn's timeout limit.
+This is not an issue for SQL questions due to SQL query execution time. **TODO**: make this parameter consistent with what is implemented on the RelaX side.

+### Relational Algebra Question Parameters

+**TODO**

+### SQL Question Parameters

+Out of the five supported SQL question types (CREATE, INSERT, UPDATE, DELETE, and SELECT), each question type has parameters unique to that type.
+In addition, there are several parameters that can be used for all question types.

+#### Shared SQL Question Parameters

+`questionType`, *string* (`'query'`): specifies the type of question and can be one of these values: `'create'`, `'insert'`, `'update''`, `'delete'`, or `'query'`.
+`questionDifficulty`, *string* or *None* (`None`): instead of specifing question-type specific parameters, a difficulty can be used.
+The question difficulties are `'easy'`, `'medium'`, and `'hard'`.
+Alternatively the difficulty can be `None` whereupon the question instead uses the parameters specified in the HTML tag. *It is suggested to use a difficulty of `None`.
+Difficulties are deprecated*.
+`useSubquery`, *boolean* (false): if true, then the question will contain a subquery. *Only applicable for UPDATE, DELETE, and SELECT questions*.

+#### CREATE Questions

+All parameters for CREATE questions can be used for other SQL questions.
+If these parameters are used for other question types, then they will specify the metadata for the question's primary table.

+`columns`, *integer* (5): specifies how many columns the table will contain. *The minimum value for this parameter is 3*.
+`joins`, *integer* (0): specifies how many foreign keys this table will contain. *The maximum value for this parameter is equal to the number of columns*.
+`primaryKeys`, *integer* (1): the number of primary keys this table will contain. *This parameter must be less than the number of columns minus the number of foreign keys (a.k.a. joins)*.
+`isNotNull`, *integer* (0): the number of columns with the 'IS NOT NULL' clause. *This parameter must be less than the number of columns minus the number of foreign keys (a.k.a. joins) minus the number of primary keys*.
+`isUnique`, *integer* (0): the number of columns with the 'IS UNIQUE' clause. *This parameter must be less than the number of columns minus the number of foreign keys (a.k.a. joins) minus the number of primary keys*.
+`isOnUpdateCascade`, *integer* (0): the number of foreign keys with the 'ON UPDATE CASCADE' clause. *This parameter cannot be greater than the number of foreign keys (a.k.a. joins)*.
+`isOnDeleteSetNull`, *integer* (0): the number of foreign keys with the 'ON DELETE SET NULL' clause. *This parameter cannot be greater than the number of foreign keys (a.k.a. joins)*.

+#### INSERT Questions

+#### UPDATE Questions

+#### DELETE Questions

+#### SELECT Questions

 # Linters

 This project makes use of two linters, ESLint for JavaScript and pylint for Python.